-Each month, Dr. Levy answers a common question he has received from professionals, caregivers and parents during three decades of pioneering work on attachment theory, treatment and training.
-This month he answers a question about how children develop and the foundation they need so they can thrive later in life.
+Each month, Dr. Levy answers a common question he has received from professionals, caregivers and parents during decades of pioneering work on attachment theory, treatment and training.

 The core concepts of child development are what the experts in the fields of psychology, medicine, education and sociology consider the basic ingredients of child development.
 They form the necessary foundation for healthy attachment and development in early childhood and we must understand them in order to develop effective solutions to the problems children and families experience.
 Here we categorize these ingredients into six core concepts: